NicodemusGurion/nicodemusgurion.github.io/christianity/The Trinity Doctrine in the Bible.md

 > Behold, the Lord GOD comes with might, and his arm rules for him; behold, his reward is with him, and his recompense before him.

 [The one who repays deeds](#the-one-who-repays-deeds) is a divine title which in [Revelation 22:12,13](#revelation-22-12-13) is used about Jesus, proving his deity.

+## Isaiah 40: 13, 14

+> Who has taken the measurements of the spirit of Jehovah, And who can instruct him as his adviser?
+14 With whom did he consult to gain understanding, Or who teaches him in the path of justice, Or teaches him knowledge, Or shows him the way of true understanding?

+Here the Spirit of Jehovah is called "him", and has understanding and knowledge.

 ## Isaiah 41: 4